Neo23x0/munin/README.md

 # Getting started

 1. Download / clone the repo
-2. Install missing packages : `pip install requests bs4 colorama pickle configparser future`
+2. Install missing packages : `pip install requests bs4 colorama pickle configparser future selenium`
+3. (optional) Download PhantomJS and place it in your $PATH, e.g. /usr/local/bin [http://phantomjs.org/download.html](http://phantomjs.org/download.html)
-3. Set the API keys in the `munin.ini` file
+4. Set the API key for the different services in the `munin.ini` file
-4. Use the demo file for a first run: `python munin.py -f munin-demo.txt --nocache`
+5. Use the demo file for a first run: `python munin.py -f munin-demo.txt --nocache`

 # Get the API Keys used by Munin